 6. 27 November 2013 – Bitcoin Reaches US$1,000

 Bitcoin came out shaken but not stirred from the Silk Road scandal, and on 27 November 2013 hit the first milestone peak.
 The price of 1 BTC was US$1,000.
 A subsequent increase in value after this peak was brought about artificially by Mt Gox – the first BTC exchange.
 Allegedly, the platform used a trading bot to inflate Bitcoin prices.

 7. 28 February 2014 – Mt.
 Gox Collapses

 Jed McCaleb launched Mt.
 Gox in the summer of 2010 as the first exchange platform for trading BTC.
 He sold the platform to a Japan-based French businessman, Mark Karpeles.

-The platform grew significantly, both in terms of number of users and transaction volumes.
+The platform grew significantly, both in terms of the number of users and transaction volumes.
 By the end of 2013, Mt.
 Gox started having cash-flow problems.
-On 24 February 2014 the platform suspended all trading and a few hours later the website went offline.
+On 24 February 2014, the platform suspended all trading and a few hours later the website went offline.
 On 28 February 2018, Mt.
 Gox filed for bankruptcy protection in Tokyo.
 The filing disclosed that the platform was hacked and had lost over 850,000 BTC belonging to customers.